Dementia Care

 As your loved one loses one ability after another, you may face tests of strength, problem solving, and resiliency.
 Many families provide care at home for a person with dementia.
 While this can be an enriching and very rewarding experience, it can also be overwhelming.
 But assistance is available.

-• Our compassionate aides maintain a familiar and comfortable daily routine like what your loved one followed before they were diagnosed, encouraging them to take an active role in meal preparation and night time readiness
+• Our compassionate aides maintain a comfortable daily routine similar to what your loved one followed before their diagnosis, encouraging participation in meal preparation and nighttime readiness.

-• Aides prompt seniors to help them with tasks and reduce their stress.
-For example, aides might remind your loved ones of the routines involved in getting dressed, or regularly review family photos and names to continually refresh their memory
+• Aides assist seniors by prompting them with tasks, which helps reduce stress.
+For instance, they may remind your loved one of the steps involved in getting dressed or regularly review family photos and names to refresh their memory.

-• Our staff members promote engagement by keeping your loved one involved in favorite activities that match your loved one’s interest and abilities, rather than trying to teach something new
+• Our staff members promote engagement by involving your loved one in favorite activities that align with their interests and abilities, rather than introducing new tasks.

-• A toileting schedule can reduce incontinence accidents and avoid embarrassment for your loved one
+• Implementing a toileting schedule can help reduce incontinence accidents and prevent embarrassment for your loved one.

-• We ease the stress of other family members by teaching new ways to communicate with their loved one
+• We alleviate stress for family members by teaching effective communication methods tailored for engaging with their loved one.

-• Family members responsible for ongoing care can take a break with the peace of mind that comes from knowing their loved one is in expert hands.
+• Family members responsible for ongoing care can enjoy peace of mind, knowing that their loved one is receiving expert dementia care through our dedicated services.

 Dementia Care Services

-A free in-home assessment to determine needs is done by our Certified Dementia Practitioner.
-Then we work with you to develop a Care Plan, decide the level and frequency of care, and schedule caregivers from 4 to up to 24 hours/day, as needed.
-Here are some of the dementia care services we offer:
+We begin with a complimentary in-home assessment conducted by our Certified Dementia Practitioner to determine specific needs.
+Together, we will create a tailored Care Plan, decide on the level and frequency of support, and schedule caregivers for anywhere from 4 to 24 hours a day, as necessary.
+Here are some of the services we offer:

 • Providing emotional support